TGOlson/surfline/README.md

 * Fetching "Earth" with a `maxDepth` of 6 returns almost every taxonomy (with a few edge case exceptions)

 **`fetchForecast`**

-Surfline provides a number of different forecasts available to query, enumerated by `ForecastType`.

 ```ts
 function fetchForecast(q: ForecastQuery): Promise<ForecastResponse[typeof q['type']]>